After returning to England, Doug was not posted back to the squadron, the war having come to an end and he and his crew tour-expired.

 This was seen as very unfair by some of us, who thought that a New Zealand citizen of 40 years who served in a New Zealand-named RAF squadron and sole survivor of a crew containing three NZers, more than deserved to attend, on their behalf if nothing else.
 The resulting campaign generated some publicity but unfortunately no action from the government.

-Doug and Janet both went on the trip, and in the event, they probably had an even better experience than they would have on the RNZAF trip.
-They visited the BC Memorial, Runnymede, the Imperial War Museum at Hendon, the Battle of Britain Memorial Flight at Coningsby and went for a taxi ride in the Lancaster “Just Jane” at East Kirkby.
+Doug and Janet both went on the trip, and in the event, they probably had an even better experience than they would have had on the RNZAF trip.
+They visited the Bomber Command Memorial, Runnymede, the Imperial War Museum at Hendon, the Battle of Britain Memorial Flight at Coningsby (complete with Spitfire fly-past) and went for a taxi ride in the Lancaster “Just Jane” at East Kirkby.

 Doug has been an active member of the NZ Bomber Command Assn for a number of years and has attended some of the 75 Squadron RAF/RNZAF Assn reunions, one of a dwindling number of BC veterans who are now the stars at such events.